fabrylab/clickpoints/docs/api.rst

         - **mask** *(* :py:class:`Mask` *)* - the mask entry associated with the image.
         - **data** *(array)* - the image data as a numpy array.
 Data will be loaded on demand and cached.
         - **data8** *(array, uint8)* - the image data converted to unsigned 8 bit integers.
+        - **getShape()** *(list)* - a list containing height and width of the image.
+If they are not stored in the database yet, the image data has to be loaded.

 .. py:class:: Offset()

     Offsets associated with an image.

     Attributes:
         - **image** *(* :py:class:`Image` *)* - the associated image entry.
         - **x** *(int)* - the x offset
         - **y** *(int)* - the y offset

 .. py:class:: Track()

     A track containing multiple markers.

     Attributes:
         - **style** *(str)* - the style for this track.
         - **points** *(array)* - an Nx2 array containing the x and y coordinates of the associated markers.
         - **marker** *(list of* :py:class:`Marker` *)* - a list containing all the associated markers.